Skip to main content

 On January 10, 2024, the Civil Rights Division convened the heads of civil rights offices and senior officials from multiple federal agencies to discuss the critical intersection of AI and civil rights as directed by President Biden’s Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence.
 The heads of civil rights offices and senior officials from multiple federal agencies discussed their efforts to safeguard civil rights through robust enforcement, policy initiatives and ongoing education and outreach.
 This was the first of a series of principal meetings focused on AI and civil rights.

 On November 13, 2023, Johnathan Smith, Deputy Assistant Attorney General for Civil Rights, spoke on a panel focused on federal agencies’ use and regulation of AI and the impact of emerging technologies on the regulatory environment.
-Mr. Smith emphasized the role non-regulatory materials, like guidance for employers using AI tools, can play in addressing discriminatory uses of AI.
+Mr. Smith emphasized the role that non-regulatory materials, such as guidance for employers using AI tools, can play in addressing discriminatory uses of AI.
 Other panelists included Commissioners from the Equal Employment Opportunity Commission and the Securities and Exchange Commission.

 On October 25, 2023, Louis Lopez, Chief of the Civil Rights Division’s Policy and Strategy Section, delivered closing remarks at an event co-hosted by William & Mary Law School’s Digital Democracy Lab, Data & Society, and the Center for Democracy & Technology.
 The event, “Blueprint for an AI Bill of Rights: One Year Later,” featured a panel of experts on AI governance.
 Mr. Lopez noted the Division’s policy and enforcement efforts to combat algorithmic discrimination, including our guidance on how algorithms and AI can lead to disability discrimination in hiring, our joint statement with other federal agencies pledging our commitment to protect individuals’ rights with respect to emerging technologies, and our settlement with Meta regarding its discriminatory use of housing advertisements.